Mathics3/mathics-development-guide/docs/extending/code-overview/evaluation.rst

 The first element, called the "head" (or ``Head[]``) of an ``Expression`` is a ``Symbol``.

-When there are other leaves, the head is assumed to be a Mathics function call, where  the function name comes from the head.
+When there are other elements, the head is assumed to be a Mathics function call, where  the function name comes from the head.
 If this is a built-in function, like ``Plus``, the Mathics function name is the name of a Python class derived ultimately from ``Builtin``.
 These